maxdata/basic-components/docs/content/docs/introduction.md

 ## Features

-- **Modern Stack**: Combines JinjaX for components, Alpine.js for reactivity, and htmx for dynamic updates
+- **Modern Stack**: Combines JinjaX for components, Alpine.js for reactivity, and htmx for dynamic behavior in HTML
 - **Server-First**: Built specifically for Python web frameworks (FastAPI, Django, Flask)
 - **Customizable**: Every component is yours to modify and extend
 - **Minimal Dependencies**: Copy only the components you need - no package to install.
 You'll need to set up Tailwind CSS and include Alpine.js, htmx, and JinjaX in your project.